We know the most important people to judge the NAPpad are the service users and their support teams

 MP for York Central (Shadow housing Minister)

-We are always looking for innovative solutions to help support our most vulnerable residents.
-This Salvation Army pilot project, which will add extra options to the services currently offered to rough sleepers and those in need of emergency accommodation.
 “Our Winter Plan is designed to ensure that no one needs to sleep out.
 The NAPpads will supplement them this winter with a further innovative option, particularly for people who are concerned about going into a hostel.
 We are committed to working with our partners to end rough sleeping.

 Cllr Denise Craghill